-It's pretty much taken as given that parents love their kids, but there are those that take it to embarassing extremes.
+It's considered a given that parents love their kids, but there are those that take it to embarrassing extremes.
 They constantly talk about their offspring (whether or not anyone's actually listening), shove baby pictures under everyone's noses, treat their kids' every accomplishment like they've invented oxygen, get excessively worked up and upset if said kids are annoyed with them for some reason, and generally make a spectacle of themselves.
 The kids' responses to this vary according to age, personality and level of embarrassment.

-- Spirit Albarn.
+- Soul Eater: Spirit Albarn.
 No baby pictures, but he's got everything else covered (especially the 'making a spectacle of himself' part).
-His daughter is embarrased and exasperated by his foolishness... but the love is nontheless appreciated.
+His daughter is embarrased and exasperated by his foolishness... but the love is nonetheless appreciated.

 - The song "Talent is an Asset" by Sparks imagines Albert Einstein's parents as being overenthusiastic and overprotective.